Sagamore Hill: History

 23 rooms, including a water closet with a porcelain tub, which was a luxury at the time of its construction.

 The house and its surrounding farmland became the primary residence of Theodore and Edith Roosevelt for the rest of their lives and the birthplace of three of their five children (Theodore Jr., Kermit and Ethel).
 Sagamore Hill took on its greatest importance when it became known as the "Summer White House" during the seven summers (1902–1908) that Roosevelt spent there as President.
 It played host to numerous visits from foreign dignitaries and peace talks that helped draw an end to the Russo-Japanese War.
 Roosevelt died at Sagamore Hill on January 6, 1919, and he was buried at nearby Youngs Memorial Cemetery.
+Edith Roosevelt continued to live at Sagamore Hill until her death there in 1948.
+The property opened to the public as a museum in 1953 under the auspices of the Theodore Roosevelt Association, which operated it for about a decade before donating the property to the federal government.